YaredBM/ChessGame/README.md

 - **Piece**: The base class for all chess pieces, containing attributes like color and position, and defining the basic movement logic for each piece.
 - **Specific piece classes (Pawn, Knight, Rook, etc.)**: These classes inherit from `Piece` and define the movement logic for each type of piece.
 - **Player**: Handles player actions, whether by mouse, keyboard, or voice, and processes their moves.
-- **AI**: Implements the AI logic, allowing the computer to make simple strategic decisions.
 - **InputHandler**: Manages all types of input from the user (mouse, keyboard, voice).
 - **UI**: Responsible for drawing the board, pieces, menus, and game messages to the screen using Tkinter.